SB-1119

 Plain Language

-This provision primarily imposes obligations on the Attorney General rather than on operators: the AG must adopt audit regulations by January 1, 2028 (covering auditor standards, eligibility, compliance assessment procedures, and report requirements), establish a public complaint mechanism for consumers, and establish a researcher access process for anonymized audit data.
-Beginning January 1, 2028, the AG must issue annual public reports summarizing audit results, compliance trends, emerging risks, best practices, and recommendations.
-For operators, the practical implication is that the audit framework — and thus the annual audit obligation under § 22614 — cannot begin until the AG completes this rulemaking.
-Operators should monitor the AG's regulatory timeline.
+This section imposes obligations on the Attorney General rather than on operators, establishing the regulatory infrastructure for this chapter.
+By January 1, 2028, the AG must: adopt regulations setting auditor standards, eligibility, compliance assessment procedures, and audit report requirements; establish a public consumer complaint mechanism for companion chatbots; and create a process for qualified researchers to access anonymized audit data.
+Beginning January 1, 2028, the AG must also issue annual public reports summarizing audit findings, industry compliance trends, emerging risks, best practices, and recommendations.
+While this section primarily imposes duties on the AG, operators should monitor the rulemaking process because the AG's regulations will define the specific audit requirements operators must satisfy.

 Statutory Text